SciML/NonlinearSolve.jl/docs/src/index.md

 # NonlinearSolve.jl: High-Performance Unified Nonlinear Solvers

-NonlinaerSolve.jl is a unified interface for the nonlinear solving packages of Julia.
+NonlinearSolve.jl is a unified interface for the nonlinear solving packages of Julia.
 It includes its own high-performance nonlinear solvers which include the ability to swap out to fast direct and iterative linear solvers, along with the ability to use sparse automatic differentiation for Jacobian construction and